HomeSpecialties › Pathology

 How it works, state by state

-Entry is employment-based, and training is delivered in accredited laboratories in every state and territory.
-There's no central selection round: you're hired into a registrar post in an accredited public or private laboratory and then register with the College.
-Some jurisdictions run a coordinated 'Scheme' to advertise and match posts; in others you apply directly to laboratories.
-A per-state breakdown of trainee numbers isn't published, so the notes below describe how training is organised rather than quoting post counts.
+Training is delivered in accredited laboratories in every state and territory.
+Entry works as described in Selection above — no central round, employment-based, some jurisdictions run a coordinated 'Scheme'.
+A per-state trainee breakdown isn't published, so notes below describe how training is organised rather than quoting post counts.

 NSW Accredited public and private laboratories statewide — a per-state trainee breakdown isn't published